<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <h2><strong>What Therapy Sessions Usually Involve</strong></h2>

-<p>Therapy sessions often include fun activities designed to improve fine motor skills and sensory processing.
-For example, your child might play with clay to strengthen hand muscles, use tweezers to pick up small objects, or practice threading beads to improve coordination.
-These activities not only enhance fine motor skills but also promote creativity and problem-solving.</p>
+<p>Therapy sessions often include fun activities designed to improve hand and finger strength, coordination, and sensory awareness.
+For example, children might play with clay or putty to build hand muscles, use tweezers to pick up small objects, or practice drawing shapes and letters in engaging ways.
+Incorporating tools like <strong>grip pencils</strong> can also help children learn the correct grip while making writing more comfortable.</p>

 <h2><strong>Everyday Examples for Families in India</strong></h2>